Internship-Process-Automation-with-AI/backend/PRE_COMMIT_README.md

 ## What Happens When You Commit

-1. Pre-commit runs all configured hooks
+1. Pre-commit runs all configured hooks in this order:
+   - **Ruff Lint**: Checks and fixes code style issues
+   - **Ruff Import Sorting**: Sorts and organizes imports
+   - **Ruff Format**: Formats code consistently
+   - Other checks (whitespace, file endings, etc.)
 2. If any hook fails, the commit is blocked
-3. Some hooks (like Black) automatically fix issues
+3. Ruff automatically fixes most issues
 4. You may need to stage the fixed files and commit again

 ## Troubleshooting